What You Should Know About Housing Discrimination Laws

 Familial Status or Age

-It’s also prohibited to discriminate against tenants or prospective homeowners on the basis of familial status or age.
+It’s also prohibited to discriminate against tenants or prospective homeowners based on familial status or age.

-• Discrimination Against Families – You can’t discriminate against someone on the basis of whether or not they’re married, single, or have children.
+• Discrimination Against Families – You can’t discriminate against someone based on whether or not they’re married, single, or have children.
 In particular, it’s illegal to discriminate against a family with children looking to rent or purchase a home.

-• Age Discrimination – You can’t discriminate against someone on the basis of age, whether because they are young or elderly.
+• Age Discrimination – You can’t discriminate against someone based on age, whether because they are young or elderly.

 Sex and Sexual Harassment

-It’s illegal to discriminate against someone on the basis of sex or to sexually harass them.
+It’s illegal to discriminate against someone based on sex or to sexually harass them.
 This means that you can’t refuse to rent or sell a property to someone because of their sex.
 It’s also illegal to commit verbal or sexual harassment against a tenant or home buyer.
 This can include inappropriate touches, messages, or offering to trade rent for romantic or sexual favors.

 People With Disabilities